Best Vacuums Under $200

 Tip #2: A few poor quality features that can hurt you

-We just talked about not worrying about features because for under $200, you want your vacuums quality to be all in on cleaning power.
+We just talked about not worrying about features because, for under $200, you want the quality of your vacuum to be all in on cleaning power.

 But there are a few trends in the under $200 features you should know about: